 Owner of the copyright: ASL BiSL Foundation

-Distribution: It is estimated that BiSL has been adopted by about 150 organizations in the Netherlands, and over 1800 people in the Netherlands have followed a foundations course.
+Distribution: BiSL has been adopted by hundreds of organizations in the Netherlands, and 1000's of people in the Netherlands have followed a foundations course.
 The Dutch approach is attracting increasing attention from organizations from abroad.

 When: February 2005

-Participants in the committee: Organizations participating in the BiSL section of the ASL Foundation are, amongst others: Interpolis, Fortis, UWV, Dutch Ministry of Defence, Getronics PinkRoccade, LogicaCMG, Dutch Police, ISES, EXIN.
+Participants in the committee: Organizations participating in the BiSL section of the ASL BiSL Foundation include: Interpolis, Fortis, UWV, Dutch Ministry of Defence, Getronics PinkRoccade, LogicaCMG, Dutch Police, ISES, EXIN.